allegro/blog/_posts/2024-03-29-couchbase-subdocuments-bottleneck.md

 ![Processing sub-documents in details](/img/articles/2024-04-03-couchbase-subdocuments-bottleneck/cb-processing-sub-documents.png)

-The performance characteristics we've outlined aligning with the outcomes observed in our experiments.
-To illustrate, consider a detailed examination of a single `HARD` test scenario—specifically, a case where the sub-documents targeted for search were positioned towards the end of the _JSON_ document:
+The performance characteristics we've outlined align with the outcomes observed in our experiments.
+To illustrate, consider a detailed examination of a single `HARD` test scenario—specifically, a case where the sub-documents targeted for search were positioned towards the end of the JSON document:

 ```
+./cb-perf-tester subdoc  --parallel 200 --repeat 50 --search-keys 10 --difficulty hard
 Using config file: /Users/tomasz.ziolkowski/.cb-perf-tester.yaml
 benchmark params: keys=10000, level=Hard, search-keys=10, repeats=50, parallel=200
 Generated doc with subkeys: 10000, byte size is: 310043

 search for subkeys [level=Hard]: [data.subkey-009999 data.subkey-009998 data.subkey-009997 data.subkey-009996 data.subkey-009995 data.subkey-009994 data.subkey-009993 data.subkey-009992 data.subkey-009991 data.subkey-009990]

-subdoc report: successes: 10000, errors: 0, duration: 1m19.784865193s, rps: 125.337055, success rps: 125.337055```
+subdoc report: successes: 10000, errors: 0, duration: 1m19.784865193s, rps: 125.337055, success rps: 125.337055
 ```

 By multiplying the size of the document by the number of sub-documents queried, we can determine the total stream size that the library must process, which, in this case, approximates to `~3MB`.
-Further multiplying this figure by the requests per second (RPS) gives us an insight into the overall throughput of the stream processing:
+Further multiplying this figure by the RPS gives us an insight into the overall throughput of the stream processing:

 `3MB x 125 RPS ~= 375 MBps`